neomad-team/neomad.org/readme.md

 View the _makefile_ file in the _install_ section and tweak your commands.
 It's been made to be easily readable.

-Note that you can either have your own _MongoDB_ or use Docker even if it's only for running a database: `docker-compose up -d db`.
+Note that you can either have your own _MongoDB_ or use Docker.

 ## Configuring